instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 Instant Bandit works by selectively showing or hiding elements of your user interface.
 It does this by consuming a simple [configuration model](../configuration/models.md), and selecting _Variants_ listed within that configuration.

-Variants are expressed in your user interface via the `Variant` and `Default` components, and using these two components inside of an `InstantBandit` component is how you express your experiments.
+Variants are expressed in your interface via the `Variant` and `Default` components, and using these two components inside of an `InstantBandit` component is how you express your experiments.

 These experiments can be tiny textual changes, or entirely new versions of pages.